ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 Callbacks are notifications sent to a specified URL when a payment reaches a certain status, such as authorization or rejection.

+Also see [Order Status Flow](#order-status-flow) for more information about how statuses are updated during callbacks and payments.

 ![](../../../../attachments/91029886/91029987.png)

 1. When a purchase is completed and the payment is ready to be handled